jhskelton/N-Body-Simulation/readme.md

 In principle, the code may be extended to include non-hamiltonian systems.

-The dynamics of the system is simulated by numerically solving the (differential) equations of motion.
+The dynamics of the system is simulated by numerically solving the (differential) equations of motion (Hamilton's equations).
-These equations are analytically generated from the Hamiltonian $`H`$

 ### Numerical Solvers

-Currently, the equations are being solved using a higher order Runge-kutta integrator.
+The equations are solved using a higher order Runge-kutta integrator.
-Should change to a sympletic integrator.
+Ideally, this should be changed to a sympletic integrator.
 I believe scipy does not have one, so many need to use an external package or manually code it.

 ###### Runge Kutta